The secrets we kept HERE: AN INSIDE LOOK

 The CIA, just a decade out of WWII and fresh into the Cold War, decided to use Pasternak's novel as a weapon.
 The Agency obtained the banned manuscript, clandestinely printed it, and smuggled it into the USSR.
 The journalists Peter Finn and Petra Couvée uncovered the details through petitioning the CIA to declassify documents related to its mission (codenamed AEDINOSAUR); it was seeing all the declassified documents—with their blacked-out and redacted names and details—that first inspired me to want to fill in the blanks with fiction.

-We Were Never Here began in Elizabeth McCracken's fiction workshop at the Michener Center for Writers.
+The Secrets We Kept began in Elizabeth McCracken's fiction workshop at the Michener Center for Writers.
 It began as a short story centered on a group of fictionalized (and mostly-unnamed) female CIA typists working on the Zhivago mission—my attempt to fill in those redacted blanks.
-Over the course of nearly three years, I expanded that story into We Were Never Here.
+Over the course of nearly three years, I expanded that story into The Secrets We Kept.
 And as I did so, I realized that to tell the full tale, I needed to write not just from the perspective of the CIA in the West, but also tell the story as it unfolded in the East—which I've done mainly through the voice of Olga Ivinskaya, Pasternak's real-life mistress and inspiration for his character Lara.
 I was fascinated with Olga's harrowing story, and, like Pasternak, she became my muse as well.

 I was fortunate to not only work with Elizabeth McCracken during this process, but also other wonderful writers including the historian H.W.
 Brands, Geoff Dyer, Ben Fountain, Deb Olin Unferth, Bret Anthony Johnston, Jim Magnuson, and more.